How a Xenomorph Queen is Born

 However, the Xenomorphs have been known to molt.
 This, of course, would only happen in extremely dire situations, in which the Queen was already gone, and no Royal Facehugger had been successful.
 And if there were no Xenomorphs to molt into the Queen, then it is believed that a regular Facehugger could also evolve into a Royal Facehugger.
 There’s nothing that will stop the Alien Queen from coming back.

 Which step in the Alien life cycle is your favorite?
-Let us know in the comments, and don’t forget to Let Your Geek Sideshow!
+Share your thoughts with other fans at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!